 In 2016 Britt was named as a “Brooklyn Star under 40” by Star Network which honors young professionals in Brooklyn under 40 years old who exemplify outstanding leadership skills, not only in their chosen fields, but also in their community.
 In 2017 she received the honor of being named an “Outstanding Woman in Law” by Hofstra University School of Law Center for Children Families and the Law and Long Island Business News.

-Elder law and estate attorney Britt Burner, Esq. is the Chair of the New York City Bar Association Committee on the Legal Problems of the Aging.
+Britt is the Chair of the New York City Bar Association Committee on the Legal Problems of the Aging.
 She is a member of the Executive Committee of the New York State Bar Association Elder Law and Special Needs Planning section as Vice-Chair of the Legislation Committee.
 She previously served as Vice-Chair of the Medicaid Committee and as the Production Editor of the section’s journal.
-She is also a member of the New York State Bar Association in the Trusts and Estates section and is a member of the National Academy of Elder Law Attorneys, serving on the Board of Directors for the New York Chapter.
+She is also a member of the New York State Bar Association in the Trusts and Estates section.
 Britt is licensed to practice law in New York State.
 She lives in Downtown Brooklyn.